intjelic/remofile/docs/user-guide.rst

     python3 -m virtualenv python-env
     source python-env/bin/activate

-Installing via Pipy provides flexibility as it doesn't have to install system-wide but you can install from the underlying operating system package manager as well.
-Remofile is packaged for various Linux distributions.
-Check out the following document.
+Installing with `pypi <https://pypi.org/>`_ in a virtual environment provides flexibility as **Remofile** isn't installed system-wide.
+But you can install with the underlying operating system package manager as well.
+Packages for various Linux distributions do exist; check out the following :doc:`document </packages>`.

 Run a testing server
 --------------------